PennyLaneAI/pennylane-honeywell/README.rst

 Getting started
 ===============

-Once PennyLane is installed, the provided HQS devices can be accessed straight away in PennyLane.
+Once PennyLane-HQS is installed, the provided HQS devices can be accessed straight away in PennyLane.
 However, the user will need access credentials for the HQS platform in order to use these remote devices.
 These credentials should be provided to PennyLane via a `configuration file or environment variable <https://pennylane.readthedocs.io/en/stable/introduction/configuration.html>`_.